Walaa-Zahran/angular-primeng-app/README.md

 🚀 Building Dynamic UI with Angular, PrimeNG, and JSON Server 🚀

-I'm excited to share a recent project where I worked with Angular, leveraging PrimeNG for sleek and dynamic UI components, and created custom validators for enhanced form control and user experience.

 Here’s a quick breakdown of what went into this project: